moondeuk/docs/docs/Architecture/Linux/rhel-clustering.md

 [root@nodea /] pcs cluster start --all
 ```

-## resource failures and how to debug
+## Resource Failures and How To Debug
 ```bash title="How to see failcount"
 [root@nodea /] pcs resource failcount show webserv Failcounts for resource 'webserv'